 - Check the wiring going to each front and rear wheel and make sure all connections are good and the wiring is not damaged.

-If the above preliminary check does not correct the problem, the vehicle should be sent to the dealer service department for diagnosis.
-Since this system is very complex, its repair must be carried out only in the dealer service department.
+If the above preliminary check does not solve the problem, the car should be sent to the dealer service department for diagnostics.
+Since this system is very complex, its repair should be carried out only at the dealer service department.